-Boost Your Creativity In Two Easy Steps
+Boost Your Creativity With Exercise

 Have you ever cleared your head by going for a long walk?
 Or been out for a jog and come up with a fantastic idea?
+Exercise will do that.

-If so, did you know there’s a physiological reason for it?
+But did you know there’s a physiological reason for it?

 As a graphic designer, I regularly go for a run if I hit a creative block.
 By the time I’ve clocked a few miles, I’ve usually had a breakthrough and a new idea.
 Yet I had never really given much thought to how or why this happens.